-- 1. You will need regular access to a computer with a broadband Internet connection.
-The minimum computer requirements for Ecollege are: - Any current Flash-compliant browser (eg. Internet Explorer 7 or Firefox 3.0) - 512 MB of RAM, 1 GB or more preferred - Broadband connection required courses are heavily video intensive

-- Video display capable of high-color 16-bit display 1024 x 768 or higher resolution - A sound card and speakers or headphones

-Current anti-virus software must be installed and kept up to date
+- You will need regular access to a computer with a broadband Internet connection.
+The minimum computer requirements for the Epic Web Client are: - Any current Flash-compliant browser (e.g., Internet Explorer 7 or Firefox 3.0) - o 512 MB of RAM, 1 GB or more preferred - o Broadband connection required courses are heavily video intensive - o Video display capable of high-color 16-bit display 1024 x 768 or higher resolution - A sound card and speakers or headphones - Current anti-virus software must be installed and kept up to date

-Some classes may have specific class requirements for additional software.
+- Some classes may have specific class requirements for additional software.
 These requirements will be listed on the course offerings page.
-Most home computers purchased within the last 3-4 years meet or surpass these requirements.

-2. You will need some additional free software for enhanced web browsing.
-Ensure that you download the free versions of the following software:

-Adobe Reader Adobe Flash Player

-3. At a minimum, you must have Microsoft Office 2003, XP, 2007 or OpenOffice.
+Most home computers purchased within the last 3-4 years meet or surpass these requirements. - You will need some additional free software for enhanced web browsing.
+Ensure that you download the free versions of the following software: - Adobe Reader - Adobe Flash Player - At a minimum, you must have Microsoft Office 2003, XP, 2007 or Open Office.
 Microsoft Office is the standard office productivity software utilized by faculty, students, and staff.
 Microsoft Word is the standard word processing software, Microsoft Excel is the standard spreadsheet software, and Microsoft PowerPoint is the standard presentation software.
 Copying and pasting, along with attaching/uploading documents for assignment submission, will also be required.
 If you do not have Microsoft Office, you can check with the bookstore to see if they have any student copies.